 What should I do about the price change?

 Standard plans are usually suppliers' most expensive tariffs.
-Therefore, if you are looking to save on your energy bill, you should do an energy comparison against all plans and suppliers to find the cheapest deal for you.
+If you are on your suppliers' standard tariff, then you should be looking to save on your energy bill, and run a energy comparison against all plans and suppliers to find the best deal for you.